omarespejel/monero-starknet-atomic-swap/SECURITY.md

 ### curve25519-dalek

-All elliptic curve operations in Rust use curve25519-dalek version 4.x, which was audited by Quarkslab in 2019.
-The audit confirmed constant-time logic throughout, with no secret-dependent branches or memory accesses.
+All elliptic curve operations in Rust use curve25519-dalek version 4.x, which was reviewed by Quarkslab in 2019.
+The review confirmed constant-time logic throughout, with no secret-dependent branches or memory accesses.
 All scalar operations are constant-time by design.

 ### Garaga

-All on-chain elliptic curve operations use Garaga version 1.0.1, which has been audited.
+All on-chain elliptic curve operations use Garaga version 1.0.1, which is production-grade.
 The library provides MSM functions, point validation, and fake-GLV hints for optimization.
-All operations use audited functions with no custom cryptography.
+All operations use production-grade functions with no custom cryptography.

 ### OpenZeppelin Cairo Contracts

-Security components use OpenZeppelin Cairo Contracts version 2.0.0, which has been audited.
+Security components use OpenZeppelin Cairo Contracts version 2.0.0, which is production-grade.
 The `ReentrancyGuardComponent` provides industry-standard reentrancy protection patterns.

 ### Hash Functions

-BLAKE2s and SHA-256 are provided by Cairo's standard library and Rust's audited crates.
+BLAKE2s and SHA-256 are provided by Cairo's standard library and Rust's production-grade crates.
 BLAKE2s is used for challenge computation due to gas efficiency, while SHA-256 is used for hashlock commitments.
 Both are cryptographically secure and widely reviewed.

 ### Zero Custom Cryptography

 This implementation contains no custom cryptographic primitives.
-All elliptic curve operations, hashing, and security components use audited libraries.
+All elliptic curve operations, hashing, and security components use production-grade libraries.
 This eliminates entire classes of vulnerabilities that arise from implementing cryptography incorrectly.

 ## Test Coverage